Zoubeir23/Agents/README.md

 Merci de contribuer via des issues ou des pull requests.
 Pour la documentation, ajoutez des fichiers `README.en.md` et `README.fr.md` et mettez à jour ce fichier pour les lier.

 </details>

----

-If you want this top-level README to automatically redirect visitors to a preferred language, keep `README.en.md` and `README.fr.md` at the repository root and update this file to include direct links to them.
-GitHub does not automatically switch README language based on browser locale, so the simplest pattern is a short bilingual index with links and a detailed per-language README file.